Juvenile Sexual Crimes Against a Younger Child

 Juvenile sexual misconduct attorneys for allegations in Tampa and Plant City in Hillsborough County, Clearwater and St. Petersburg in Pinellas County, Brooksville in Hernando County, Bushnell in Sumter County, Bradenton in Manatee County, Sarasota and Venice in Sarasota County, Bartow in Polk County, and New Port Richey and Dade County in Pasco County, Florida.

-Call a juvenile defense attorney in Tampa, FL, at 813-250-0500 to discuss your case today.
+Call a juvenile defense attorney in Tampa, FL, at (813) 250-0500 to discuss your case today.

-This article was last updated by Leslie Sammis on Friday, October 21, 2016.
+This article was last updated on Friday, March 17, 2023.